LunarVim/LunarVim/docs/languages/javascript.md

   }
 ```

-Note: Only `tsserver` is enabled by default.
+Only `tsserver` is enabled by default and the other servers need to be [manually configured](./README.md#manually-configured-servers).

 ### JavaScript standalone server (tsserver)